Banana Oatmeal Bars (One Bowl and Healthy!)

 - Vegan Option: Replace eggs with flax eggs (1 tbsp ground flax + 3 tbsp water per egg).

-- Chocolate Lovers: Add white chocolate chips or swirl in homemade Nutella or homemade pistachio butter.
+- Chocolate Lovers: Add white chocolate chips or swirl in Homemade Nutella.
+You’ll love my Chocolate Covered Bananas.

 How To Make Banana Oatmeal Bars

-Step #6: Cut into squares and enjoy!
-Watch them disappear before your eyes :).
+- Cut into squares and enjoy!
+Watch them disappear before your eyes!

 Recipe Tips